matthias-reis/carda-gatsby/content/articles/2023/06/playlist-juni-2023.md

   - Experimental
   - Post-Rock
   - Post-Metal
-  - Queens Of The Stone Age
+  - Queens of the Stone Age
   - The Ocean
   - Pelagic
   - Egor Lappo